Paradoxianer/BibelTradingCardGame/README.md

 # BibelTradingCardGame
-A Tradingcardgame similar to "Magic the Gatering" or Pokemon - just with the truth of the Bible as content :-)
+A Tradingcardgame similar to "Magic the Gatering" or Pokemon - just with the Bible as content :-)